sergio-prgm/aero-shutter/README.md

 Shutter position: 0
 ```

-4. While the light sensor keeps its values between one of the 3 ranges described above, the shutters won’t be changed, unless the change has been stable during the **last 5 seconds** (as to avoid oscillations in light values close to the thresholds).
+4. While the light sensor keeps its values between one of the 3 ranges described above, the shutters won't be changed, unless the change has been stable during the **last 5 seconds** (as to avoid oscillations in light values close to the thresholds).

 ### Holidays mode